 Establish an actionable goal.
 Here’s what that looks like:

-A) I want to host an influencer experience so I can have enough photo and video content for my next year of social media – and develop meaningful relationships for any future events/products I release
+A) I want to host an influencer experience so I can have enough photo and video content for my next year of social media – and develop meaningful relationships for any future events/products I release.

-B) I want to drive a ton more traffic to my blog/website
+B) I want to drive a ton more traffic to my blog/website.

-Step 2: Establish the Type of Campaign
+Step 2: Establish Type of Campaign

 Here are the most successful, proven and popular types of campaigns: